enriquein/MinerVeinCoverage/README.md

 # MinerVeinCoverage

 Dyson Sphere Program mod that adds the maximum mining speed in the Miner UI.
 It will add the text "(X / min)" (where `X` is the maximum extraction rate for this miner) at the end of the "Cover X vein(s)" text.
 See screenshots for a much better visual explanation.
+Since version 1.3 you can choose to display production as "per second".

 The value takes into account all of your vein upgrades and also works when the miner is idle or even unpowered.